pocha/isp-monitoring-zabbix/README.md

 - Check & update values in ping_monitor.service.
 Specifically the path to ping_monitor.py & tailscale url with your jump server location.
 - Copy the file to `/etc/systemd/system` as root
 - Execute `sudo systemctl reload-daemon` for the new service to be registered
-- Start the service with `sudo systemctl start ping_monitor`
+- Start the service with `sudo systemctl start ping_monitor.service`

+> Once you update the code on ubuntu machine, systemctl will not pick the new code till you do `sudo systemctl restart ping_monitor.service`
 - Check logs in syslog `tail -f /var/log/syslog`